envris/digital-trade-handbook/teams/delivery-manager.md

 It's normal for this to create a healthy tension between the product manager and delivery manager: the product manager wants to deliver as much as possible in a sprint, and the delivery manager wants to make sure that what's in the backlog can actually get done.

-Teams that have worked together for enough sprints will get better at estimating the effort required for a given user story, and be able to calculate the _velocity_ of the team: the total effort the team can reasonably deliver in a sprint.
+Teams that have worked together for enough sprints will get better at estimating the effort required for a given user story, and be able to calculate the 'velocity' of the team: the total effort the team can reasonably deliver in a sprint.

 ## Removing blockers